LcpMarvel/face_recognition_backend/README.md

 It built using dlib's state-of-the-art face recognition built with deep learning.
 It also provides a simple face_recognition command-line tool to let you do a face recognition by a live camera.

 # Features
-* Facial recognition from a video camera of a android device.
+* Facial recognition from a video camera of an android device.
 * Offline facial recognition on android device
-* Facial sample collecting by a image URL.
+* Facial sample collecting by an image URL.
 * Facial sample management in backend.
 * Provides a tool to synchronize facial samples automatically between frontend and backend.
 * Provides a simple face recognition command-line tool.